lotus64yt/discord-tickets-pro/README.md

             })
 ```
 ### Tickets manager (Archive Ticket)
-> ⚠️ This method is reserved for threads ⚠️
+> ⚠️ This method is reserved for channel not threads ⚠️
 This method will close the ticket (no delete it), the manager will :
 - Rename the channel (`ticket-` -> `closed-`)
 - Deny the member who open the ticket the permission of view the channel